 Retirement often involves a dramatic shift in our priorities and where we spend our time.
 We move from knowing where the largest part of our days will be spent — at work, as it has been for decades — to figuring out something new to do with so many suddenly free hours each day.

-A recent report from financial services firm Edward Jones, involving a survey of more than 2,000 adults, highlights purpose as one of “The Four Pillars of the New Retirement” — with 92% of respondents saying it’s key to a successful retirement.
+A 2021 report from financial services firm Edward Jones, involving a survey of more than 2,000 adults, highlights purpose as one of “The Four Pillars of the New Retirement” — with 92% of respondents saying it’s key to a successful retirement.

 The report also observes a silver lining of the pandemic: It helped many people find their sense of purpose.
 The report says: